ionabio/practical-shader-dev-qt/README.md

-# Qt implementation of the APress Source Code
+# Qt implementation of the Practical shader development book

+Note.
+I am not affiliated with Apress or the writers.

-Under fair use this repository will contain qt (currently `QWidgets`) implementation of the source code.
+Under fair use, this repository will contain qt (currently `QWidgets`) implementation of the source code.

-The QT framework has its own wrappers on calling OpenGl functions.
+The QT framework has its own wrappers for calling OpenGl functions.
 Since that is the framework I will be working with daily, while reading the book, I practiced using QT.

-Current implementation is targeted at `QWidgets`, and probably will contain draw in `QMainWindow`, However it is possible that I will ammend `QOpenGLWidget` and `QML` implementations as well.
+The current implementation is targeted at `QWidgets`, and probably will contain `draw` in `QMainWindow`, However, it is possible that I will amend the `QOpenGLWidget` and `QML` implementations as well.

-The original code is currently in `Old` folder, but please refer to [original repository](https://github.com/Apress/practical-shader-dev) for the source of them.
+The original code is currently in the `Old` folder, but please refer to [original repository](https://github.com/Apress/practical-shader-dev) for the source of them.

 This repository accompanies [*Practical Shader Development*](https://www.apress.com/9781484244562) by Kyle Halladay (Apress, 2019).